India, South Africa bid to ban COVID vaccine patents finds few takers in Latin America | DW | 28.06.2021

-Latin America, which accounts for a third of total COVID-19 deaths, is struggling to secure vaccines for its population.
-The region's ambivalence to a patent waiver for coronavirus vaccines has left many perplexed.
+Latin America, which accounts for one-third of the total global COVID-19 deaths, is struggling to secure vaccines.
+The region's ambivalence toward a patent waiver for vaccines has left many perplexed.

 The supporters of a patent waiver say it would allow drugmakers in poor countries to produce effective vaccines sooner